South Dakota State Board of Cosmetology License Requirements

 South Dakota Cosmetology License Renewal

 Cosmetology license renewal in South Dakota happens annually.
-Cosmetology instructors are required to get 12 hours of cosmetology continuing education per year.
-Personal beauty practitioner licenses cost $20 to renew.
-Operator licenses do not require continuing education about cosmetology CEUs are always recommended to stay current in the industry.
+You must renew your license by your birthday each year to keep your license valid.
+Cosmetology instructors are required to get 12 hours of cosmetology continuing education per year; most other cosmetology licenses do not currently have any continuing education requirements.

 Cosmetology License Reciprocity (Transfer) in South Dakota

-To transfer your cosmetology license to South Dakota, your education and work experience needs to be equal or greater to the SD requirements.
-The application fee to transfer your license is $100.
-You must also provide of high school graduation or GED, a passport or driver's license, and possibly an affidavit depending on your home state.
+To transfer your cosmetology license to South Dakota, your education and work experience needs to be equal to or greater than what is required in South Dakota.
+The reciprocity to transfer your license is $100.
+You must also provide proof of high school graduation or GED, a passport or driver's license, and an affidavit from the licensing agency of your home state.

 SD State Board of Cosmetology Contact Information